 - If you reach out to an influencer who is merely a clone in the army of influencers all in the same space, saying the same things, you’re going to pay lower than standard rates.
 But, you should also expect to get much lower engagement on that campaign, aka worse than usual results.

-Creator rates TL;DR
+The Creator pricing TL;DR

 All-in-all, the most significant factors that will dictate how much your pay for a Creator-brand partnership will boil down to just two questions: